 Comments from Jesper Therkildsen:

-I have dedicated the first 6 weeks for building a large aerobic engine since that is the single most important factor in most cycling competitions.
-In old days this time was e period with long slow distance training, but Gonzalo is going to test one of the newer training strategies with more intensive training.
-It’s a quite intensive training program with intervals every second day.
-These intervals are made to increase his VO2max and his endurance.
+I have dedicated the first six weeks to building a large aerobic engine since that is the most critical factor in most cycling competitions.
+In the old days, this time was a period with long slow distance training, but Gonzalo will test one of the newer training strategies with more intensive training.
+It’s quite an intensive training program with intervals every second day.
+These intervals increase his VO2max and his endurance.
 There is also some work with power sprints, but these sprints don’t have high priority.

-I will adjust the program after 6 weeks of training, and then focus a lot more on race preparation with anaerobic intervals and sprints.
-This training will be done to optimize his performance at short, intensive races.
+After six weeks of training, I will adjust the program and then focus a lot more on race preparation with anaerobic intervals and sprints.
+This training will optimize his performance at short, intensive races.